nikola104/Phone-Shop/README.md

 The application was created with the goal of creating a store for selling phones.
 Anyone can register and to sell his phone.
-Having the option to see his own phones on sale and general, to deposit and withdraw money in/from the app.
+Having the option to see his own phones on sale and general, to deposit and withdraw virtual money in/from the app.

 Technologies in the Application